TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixC/IncludingYourScript/Index.rst

 $conf
 """""

-The array $confcontains the configuration for the PHP\_SCRIPT cObject.
+The array $conf contains the configuration for the PHP\_SCRIPT cObject.
 Try debug($conf) to see the content printed out for debugging!